 Rinse and clean pinto beans in a large pot, drain into a colander.
 In a large pot on the stove heat approximately 4 cups of water and 3 cups of chicken broth.
 Just be sure there is enough liquid to cover the beans and then some.
 Bring water and beans to a slow boil.
 Turn the heat down to a rolling low simmer.
 You can put a lid on the pan, you just don’t want to boil the beans dry, stir as needed.
-When beans are half done add them and liquid to a heated crock pot.
+When beans are half done add them and 1/4 cup of candied jalapeño brine to a heated crock pot.
 Add cubed pork, garlic, salt, and pepper.
-Have crock pot on high with the lid on.
-Add the liquid a little at a time as needed.
-When pork starts breaking apart and beans become easily smashed and the liquid becomes absorbed, turn off heat and serve.
-The last hour or so take the lid off so the extra liquid will steam off.
+Have crock pot on medium heat with the lid on.
+When the pork starts breaking apart and beans become easily smashed and the liquid becomes absorbed turn crock pot to low.
 Stirring as needed to keep the beans from sticking.

 We heat the flour/corn tortilla in a skillet, (we buy our tortillas from a grocery in the city where they make them fresh every day), spread some beans around add some cheese, chopped candied jalapeños, cilantro, salsa and then roll it up.
 Full of flavor and fills your tummy!